Written by Lina Pena. Reviewed by Diana Licalzi, MS, RD, CDE.

 - 1 tbsp cocoa powder (high in magnesium).
 We like this kind: Nativas Cocoa Powder

 - ¼ cup nut milk, or any type of alternative milk

 - sprinkle of cinnamon

-- 1 tbsp hemp seeds, optional (provides an extra boost of healthy fats, protein, helps to control blood sugar)
+- 1 tbsp hemp seeds, optional (provides an extra boost of healthy fats and protein, further helping to control blood sugar)

-Blend all ingredients in food processor.
+Blend all ingredients in a food processor or blender.
 Sprinkle with hemp seeds.
 Enjoy!